 I'm totally drooling over artist Azuma Makoto's insanely lush, decadent floral arrangement-sculptures.
 Drop.
 Dead.
 Beautiful.

-Learn how to sculpt a miniature churro charms out of polymer clay with this free video art lesson.
+Learn how to sculpt a chocolate frosted donut out of polymer clay with this free video art lesson.
 While this tutorial is best suited for those with some familiarity of polymer clay sculpture, novice sculpters should be able to follow along given a little effort.
-For specifics, including step-by-step instructions, and to get started crafting your own mini polymer clay churro charms, watch this sculpture tutorial.
+For specifics, including step-by-step instructions, and to get started making your own polymer-clay donuts, watch this sculpture tutorial.